argilla-io/distilabel/docs/sections/components/llms/index.md

 In order to define a new LLM, one must define the following methods:

-* `model_name`: is a property that contains the name of the model to be used, which means that it needs to be retrieved from the LLM using the LLM-specific approach i.e. for `TransformersLLM` the `model_name` will be the `model_name_or_path` provided as an argument, or in `OpenAILLM` the `model_name` will be the `model` provided as an argument.
+* `model_name`: is a property that contains the name of the model to be used, which means that it needs to be retrieved from the LLM using the LLM-specific approach i.e. for [`TransformersLLM`][distilabel.llms.TransformersLLM] the `model_name` will be the `model_name_or_path` provided as an argument, or in [`OpenAILLM`][distilabel.llms.OpenAILLM] the `model_name` will be the `model` provided as an argument.

 * `generate`: is a method that will take a list of prompts and return a list of generated texts.
-This method will be called by the `Task` to generate the texts, so it's the most important method to define.
-This method will be implemented in the subclass of the [LLM][distilabel.llms.LLM] i.e. the synchronous LLM.
+This method will be called by the [`Task`][distilabel.steps.tasks.Task] to generate the texts, so it's the most important method to define.
+This method will be implemented in the subclass of the [`LLM`][distilabel.llms.LLM] i.e. the synchronous LLM.

-* `agenerate`: is a method that will take a single prompt and return a list of generated texts, since the rest of the behaviour will be controlled by the `generate` method that cannot be overwritten when subclassing [AsyncLLM][distilabel.llms.AsyncLLM].
-This method will be called by the `Task` to generate the texts, so it's the most important method to define.
-This method will be implemented in the subclass of the [AsyncLLM][distilabel.llms.AsyncLLM] i.e. the asynchronous LLM.
+* `agenerate`: is a method that will take a single prompt and return a list of generated texts, since the rest of the behaviour will be controlled by the `generate` method that cannot be overwritten when subclassing [`AsyncLLM`][distilabel.llms.AsyncLLM].
+This method will be called by the [`Task`][distilabel.steps.tasks.Task] to generate the texts, so it's the most important method to define.
+This method will be implemented in the subclass of the [`AsyncLLM`][distilabel.llms.AsyncLLM] i.e. the asynchronous LLM.

 * (optional) `get_last_hidden_state`: is a method that will take a list of prompts and return a list of hidden states.
-This method is optional and will be used by some tasks such as the [GenerateEmbeddings][distilabel.steps.tasks] task.
+This method is optional and will be used by some tasks such as the [`GenerateEmbeddings`][distilabel.steps.tasks.GenerateEmbeddings] task.

 Once those methods have been implemented, then the custom LLM will be ready to be integrated within either any of the existing or a new task.